toddsundsted/rails_xss/README.markdown

 ===============

 1. Install rails 2.3.5 or higher, or freeze rails from 2-3-stable.
-2. Install erubis (gem install erubis)
-3. Install this plugin (ruby script/plugin install git://github.com/NZKoz/rails_xss.git)
+2. Install this plugin (ruby script/plugin install git://github.com/NZKoz/rails_xss.git)
-4. Report anything that breaks.
+3. Report anything that breaks.

 Copyright (c) 2009 Koziarski Software Ltd, released under the MIT license.
 For full details see MIT-LICENSE included in this distribution.